Cosmological constraints on light flavons: Cosmological constraints

 While $\eta$ is relativistic, it contributes to the total energy density of the radiation dominated universe.
 Additionally, as $\eta$ decays to photons, it deposits energy to the SM radiation bath during and after the processes of BBN and recombination.
 The abundance of $\eta$ is therefore constrained from the observed abundance of chemical elements and the CMB \cite{Mangano:2011ar}-\cite{Poulin:2016anj}.
 Moreover, for values of $m_\eta \lesssim 3$ keV, $\eta$ is a hot relic and can not constitute the majority of DM, as it would suppress cosmic structure formation at small scales \cite{Irsic:2017ixq}.
 Therefore, only a small sub-dominant component of hot DM, with a density of $\mathcal{O}(10^{-2})$ of $\Omega_{DM}h^2$ or so, is feasible.

-For a direct comparison with the results of \cite{Poulin:2016anj}, in Figure \ref{abundance-mass1}, we present constraints on the abundance of $\eta$ normalised to the abundance of DM, $\Omega_{\eta, 0}h^2/\Omega_{DM, 0}h^2$, evaluated at present-day, as a function of the lifetime of $\eta$.
-The value $\Omega_{\eta, 0}h^2$ is the abundance the $\eta$-relic would have had today if it was stable.
-The actual relic abundance of $\eta$ is lower than $\Omega_{\eta, 0}$ since it is a decaying particle.
+For a direct comparison with the results of \cite{Poulin:2016anj}, in Figure \ref{abundance-mass1}, we present constraints on the abundance of $\eta$ normalised to the abundance of DM, $\Omega_{\eta}h^2/\Omega_{DM}h^2$, evaluated at present-day, as a function of the lifetime of $\eta$.

 The relevant bounds in each mass range are as follows.
 For $m_\eta \leq 14$ meV, the abundance of $\eta$ is very low and its lifetime is very long, so no cosmological process imposes any constraints on the parameter space regardless of the freeze-out or freeze-in production of $\eta$.
 Note that in this mass range, the lower bound of $v_\phi$ is only imposed by the CLFV constraints.